mnvr/notes/hello-gl.md

 <canvas id="c"></canvas>

-Look Ma, no libraries.

 Create a canvas.

 ```html
 <canvas id="c"></canvas>
 ```

 By default, a canvas has a width of 300px and a height of 150px.
-That is itsy bitsy, you might want to increase it a bit.
+That is tiny, you might want to increase it a bit.

 For example, this page asks the canvas HTML element to fill its container, and also automatically compute the corresponding height so as to maintain a 2:1